-Who else is on the the meditation app market
+Who else is on the meditation app market

 Let’s talk about competitors first.
 Currently, there are two major players: Headspace and Calm — they share around 70% of the U.S. meditation app market.

 Headspace is a meditation app that provides guided mindfulness sessions in multiple languages.
-In 2010 a former Buddhist monk Andy Puddicombe and his ex-client Richard Pierson founded the startup in the UK.
-They started with offline meditation events across the UK, but then quickly realized that the future is online.
-With friends and family support, they released the app, and by August 2022, it has reached 65 million downloads and earned $610 million in revenue.
+In 2010, a former Buddhist monk, Andy Puddicombe and his ex-client, Richard Pierson founded the startup in the UK.
+They started with offline meditation events across the UK but then quickly realized that the future is online.
+With friends and family support, they released the app, and by August 2022, it had reached 65 million downloads and earned $610 million in revenue.

-Calm, the second biggest healthcare mobile app, appeared on the market two years after, in 2012, also in the U.K. In 2019, their revenue surpassed $100 million.
+Calm, the second biggest healthcare mobile app, appeared on the market two years later, also in the UK in 2012.
+In 2019, their revenue surpassed $100 million.

 We gathered 7 features you will definitely need in order to build a meditation app for mental health maintenance that everyone will love and use.